Student Performance Review Committee

 The SPRC will also meet on an as needed basis to address events arising during the course of the semester.

-X. Referral of Students to the SPRC
+X. Referral of Students in Graduate Programs to the SPRC

 It is the responsibility of the Department Chairperson to refer to the SPRC any students who fail to meet the standards for academic performance, which includes clinical/internship performance and professionalism.